tuckn/WshFileSystem/README.md

 # WshFileSystem

-Defines Wsh.FileSystem and Wsh.FileSystemExtra objects, and adds functions to handle file and directory. (similar to Node.js-FileSystem).
+Defines `Wsh.FileSystem` and `Wsh.FileSystemExtra` objects, and it contains useful functions to handle files and directories. (similar to Node.js-FileSystem).

 ## tuckn/Wsh series dependency